varenyeolad/nft/README.md

 # Virtual Pet On-Chain NFT

-Virtual Pet On-Chain NFT is an innovative project that brings the concept of virtual pets to the blockchain using Non-Fungible Tokens (NFTs).
+Virtual Pet NFT with On-Chain Metadata.
 Each virtual pet is represented as a unique NFT, allowing users to own, trade, and interact with their virtual companions on the blockchain.

 ## Introduction